CodeWithAlamin/LinuxSweep/README.md

 # 🧹 LinuxSweep

-**The ultimate high-density, surgical debloater for Linux distributions.**
+**The ultimate debloater for Linux distributions.**

-LinuxSweep is a lightweight, professional GUI utility designed to help you reclaim your system by purging unwanted pre-installed applications and Flatpaks.
+LinuxSweep is a lightweight, nice GUI utility designed to help you reclaim your system by purging unwanted pre-installed applications.
 Built with a focus on speed and a clean, high-density interface, it allows you to "sweep" your distro clean in seconds.

 ---

 ## ✨ Key Features

 * **🚀 Cross-Distro Support:** Seamlessly works with **APT**, **DNF**, **Pacman**, and **Zypper**.
-* **📦 Flatpak Integration:** Automatically detects and uninstalls Flatpak applications alongside native packages.
+* **📦 Flatpak/Snap Integration:** Automatically detects flatpak and snap applications.
-* **🔍 Search:** A unit-styled, borderless flexible search bar with auto-unfocus logic.
+* **🔍 Search:** Easy search functionality.
-* **💾 Preset Management:** Import and Export your custom debloat lists as `.json` files to replicate your perfect setup on any machine.
+* **💾 Preset Management:** Import and Export your custom debloat lists as `.json` files.
-* **⚡ Instant UX:** Selective row redrawing for a smooth, flicker-free experience.
+* **🚀 Present Merging:** Easily merge multiple presets.

 ---